 Example: “It looks like we’re not following up with customers as quickly or as thoroughly as we should.
 We used to get back to 80% of our customers within 10 days of their purchase.
 Now it’s more like 10%.”
 Focus on the performance problem, not the person.

 Example: “When we don’t follow up with customers in a timely manner, they probably feel like we don’t care about anything but their money.”
 Emphasize “we” and “the team”.
 Putting the focus entirely on them only deepens the sense of isolation they already feel.
 Show the affects on organizational performance.

 Regardless of whether the employee apologizes, rationalizes, promises to do better, etc., hear them out.
 They may have a valid explanation (like that they’re overworked — you might do more with less but you can’t do more with nothing).
 Remember: there are always at least two sides to every story.

 Ask, “What can be done to improve our follow-through with customers?”
 There may be some beautiful gems hidden among their thought nuggets — help them find those gems.
 After all, they’re on the front line every day, so they’ll have insights you won’t.

-Work with the employee to develop a number of potential solutions to the performance issue.
-Make use of the employee’s ideas and offer guidance, but don’t take over the project.
+Work with the employee to develop a number of potential solutions to the performance problem.
+Make use of the employee’s ideas and offer guidance, think outside the box, but don’t take over the project.
 You’re a coach, not a critic.

 Remember — even star employees who are strongly self-motivated (and there are probably more of them out there than you think) can use a sincere pat on the back…or a handshake…or a shout-out.
 So, you can imagine how an employee who’s been struggling will benefit from quality feedback.